Viftrup/viftrup.github.io/_posts/2017-02-08-dwh-part-2-architecture.markdown

 With the second option, this issue is solved.
 When users need the current versions of data, they just select from the main table as usual, and when they need the history, they use the historical table instead, and apply a condition by date.

-However, that means that the current version of the record will have to be in two tables at once (which is not a big issue), but also that we'll have to update those current records not only in the main table, but also the history table, as soon as they become obsolete (to set them the ending date).
+However, that means that the current version of the record will have to be in two tables at once (which is not a big issue), but also that we'll have to update those current records not only in the main table, but also the history table (potentially huge), as soon as they become obsolete (to set them the ending date).
 And this is already a more serious problem, because if we want to achieve the best performance, we should avoid updating the records that were written to the DWH.
 Each update is essentially a combination of delete and insert operations, and it requires the database engine to perform vacuuming if the tables, etc.

 An alternative to that is to simply not have the ending date for a historical record, and just have a starting date.
-If course, it means that every select of historical data requires users to write a window function, getting the next starting date per Entity Key (which would be the ending date), wrap it in a sub-query, and only then use it in the join or filter expression.
+Of course, it means that every select of historical data requires users to write a window function, getting the next starting date per Entity Key (which would be the ending date), wrap it in a sub-query, and only then use it in the join or filter expression.
 The performance of such queries will be low and the complexity will be high.

 #### 3. Have a normal table with current values, plus a separate table with just the history